Transition to GST

-Therefore, the very first thing any dealer or businessman registered under any other forms of indirect taxes should immediately register under the provisions of the GST Regime in order to become eligible for all the benefits and advantages under GST.
-The below are the following steps for the GST registration transition
+Therefore, the very first thing any dealer or businessman registered under any other form of indirect taxes should immediately register under the provisions of the GST Regime in order to become eligible for all the benefits and advantages under GST.
+Below are the following steps for the GST registration transition

 - The unregistered dealer will be issued a provisional certificate of registration in a prescribed form GST REG-25, as a part of their transitional process.

 - The dealer should now submit all the necessary documents in form GST REG-24 within 90 days in order to finalize the registration.

 - Once the documents are verified and proven to be satisfying the final certificate will be issued in form GST REG-06.

 - During the transitional process, the dealer is not required to mandatorily register under GST who is previously registered under other indirect tax.
 However, he can cancel the form GST REG-25 within 30 days in form GST REG -28.

 The different types of GST transitional provisions are:-